tidbcloud/terraform-provider-tidbcloud/README.md

 main.tf
 ```

-To ensure the consistency of the config and state, you can execute `terraform apply`.
+To ensure the consistency of the config and state, you can execute `terraform plan` or `terraform apply`.
 If you see `No changes`, the import is successful.

 ```
 $ terraform apply